How to Make a Spotify Canvas Like a Pro

 Step 1: Open the Spotify Canvas Maker in Kapwing

 One of the most important aspects of creating a Spotify Canvas is making sure your video meets the required size dimensions and is between 3-8 seconds in length.
-You can create a video that automatically meets these requirements by using our free Spotify Canvas Maker.
+You can create a video that automatically meets these requirements by using this Spotify Canvas Maker.

 Step 2: Upload a video or GIF to feature in your canvas

 With the Spotify Canvas Maker open, you're ready to add the looping visual your listeners will see when they stream your song.
-Spotify clearly states that you must be the legal owner of any footage used in your canvas and it may not feature any promotional content.
+Spotify's copyright rules clearly state that you must be the legal owner of any footage used in your canvas and it may not feature any promotional content.

 If you want a visual for your canvas, but don't have the time to go out and shoot something yourself, I suggest using stock video or license free animation found online.

-You can use the "Videos" tab in Kapwing to search through synthwave animations or other videos that match the mood and vibe of your song.
+You can use the "Videos" tab in Kapwing to search for animations or stock footage that matches the mood and vibe of your song.
+For example, here I’ve typed in “synthwave” and chose an animation that I liked.

-Using your own footage, even some shot on your phone, is also a great solution to finding the right video for your Spotify Canvas.
-Your canvas appears in lieu of traditional album art, and that gives you an opportunity as an artist to get right in front of your audience.
+Using your own footage, even some shot on your phone, is a great solution to finding the right video for your Spotify Canvas.
+Your canvas appears in lieu of traditional album artwork, and that gives you an opportunity as an artist to get right in front of your audience.

 Try filming a few short videos of you or your bandmates standing together or moving around a bit.
-A selfie-style video can add the perfect amount of personality to one of your songs and even helps listeners put a face to the voice.
-In the example below, I filmed a video of myself walking out of my front door and into my backyard.
+A selfie-style video can add the perfect amount of personality to one of your songs and even helps listeners put a face to the artist name and voice.
+And it’s not just amateurs doing this kind of Spotify Canvas.
+Several of Taylor Swift’s tracks on Spotify feature these up-close-and-personal style Spotify Canvas videos:

 Spotify has written a fairly exhaustive list of canvas best practices and I'd definitely recommend giving it a look before finalizing your video selection.